 And now, talent is now being lured away by distance markets which are hiring remote people.
 This is true of up and coming individual contributors and more seasoned executives.

-This is another reason why executive coaching is so important for your career and health of your organization.
+This is another reason why executive coaching programs are so important for your career and health of your organization.

 If you are a leader, especially a new leader, you know first-hand the demands for ramping up quickly and the added pressure of leading teams virtually, as your peers or team is likely working remotely.